First, let’s get the basics out of the way.

 Moreover, when we check our strong hands out of position, we sometimes induce bluffs from hands that could have simply folded had we c-bet.

 Against, overly passive players, however, you might want to adopt an unbalanced exploitative strategy of betting your value hands on the flop and delayed c-betting your bluffs.
-This way when you have air, you get to see whether your transparent opponent likes his hand before risking a bluff.
-When you have a value hand, you get to stop him from checking behind.
+This way when you have air, you get to see whether your transparent opponent likes their hand before risking a bluff.
+When you have a value hand, you get to stop them from checking behind.

 What About Players Who Cold Call Too Wide?

 There are two types of players who cold-call too many hands: there are passive ones and aggressive ones.

 When Villain flats many more hands than is advisable BU vs. CO, we are no longer at such a disadvantage range vs. range.
 This means that it becomes less important to limit the pot size and more viable to pick up the c-betting again.